croaky/recipient_interceptor/README.md

 )
 ```

-Or, prefix the subject line with contents from the original message:
+Or, use a proc to prefix the subject line
+with contents from the original message:

 ```ruby
 Mail.register_interceptor(